Sigil-Ebook/IconThemes/README.md

 1. Download one of the .rcc files from Releases
 2. Rename it to "custom_icon_theme.rcc"
-3. Copy that file to your Sigil user preferences Folder On macOS: "~/Library/Application Support/sigil-ebook/sigil/" On Windows:
+3. Copy that file to your Sigil user preferences Folder:
+      * On macOS: "~/Library/Application Support/sigil-ebook/sigil/"
+      * On Windows:
-      On Linux:
+      * On Linux:

 An easier way to find your Sigil user preferences folder is to launch Sigil and navigate to the Preferences menu item.